-The goal of the Information Technology & Communication Systems Program is to provide graduates with the wide variety of skills necessary to obtain entry-level employment and achieve success in the industry.
+The goal of the Information Technology & Communication Systems Program is to provide graduates with the wide variety of skills necessary to obtain entry-level employment and achieve success in their careers.
 Throughout two years of training, the combination of classroom, lab and field projects provides students with the proper balance of theory and hands-on experience.
-Numerous industry certifications can be achieved with the knowledge gained through this process.
-The program is approved by the State of Washington as a two-year Limited Energy (06) Specialty Electrical training program
+Numerous industry certifications such as CompTIA, Cisco and FCC can be achieved with the knowledge gained through this process.
+The program is approved by the State of Washington as a two-year Limited Energy (06) Specialty Electrical training program.